 Pixel art has been around since the birth of the ENIAC.
 I became aware of it once as a user on Gaia Online.
 There I started to explore the art section and began to expose my works.
 It took me a while to aim for a specific audience and style, that’s where I saw for the first time pixel art food.
 Ice Pandora and AnimeJet became the pioneers and influences of my pixel art.
 Sugaruni and many more came along that made a huge impact on my progress.

 I decided to make an account for my pixel art called Juicy Zone (I’m either conflicted with confused users searching for the porn site or the rapper Juicy J) and started off by putting some works, including great tutorials and commissions.
 It took me a lot of time and effort to build up my little empire.
 I really love to post lots of tutorials, from explanatory ones to non-detailed.
 Most of my tutorials gain a lot of attention and reaction, which I’m very happy with the results.
 My first submission was this tutorial about the general concept of doing pixel art.

 My first tries were awful, I usually got desperate with my works because I didn’t like what I was doing.
 So to improve my technique I had to study other artists’ works, replicate photo references for practice and make a comparison with my progression to see what results were better suitable for my style.

-Later on I stumbled upon more elaborated pixel artworks like Apomix and Gullacass.
-Their work are completely astonishing!
-As I was blown away of the magnitude of their works I started to practice and study what other things you can create with pixel art.
+Later on, I stumbled upon more elaborated pixel artworks like Apomix and Gullacass.
+Their work is completely astonishing!
+As I was blown away from the magnitude of their works I started to practice and study what other things you can create with pixel art.